github/docs/content/admin/configuration/configuring-your-enterprise/configuring-backups-on-your-appliance.md

 {% note %}

-**Note:** If your GHES is deployed as a cluster or in a high availability configuration using a load balancer, the `GHE_HOSTNAME` can be the load balancer hostname, as long as it allows SSH (on port 122) access to the GHES instance.
+**Note:** If your GHES is deployed as a cluster or in a high availability configuration using a load balancer, the `GHE_HOSTNAME` can be the load balancer hostname, as long as it allows SSH access (on port 122) to the GHES instance.

 {% endnote %}

-5. Set the `GHE_DATA_DIR` value to the filesystem location where you want to store backup snapshots.
+4. Set the `GHE_DATA_DIR` value to the filesystem location where you want to store backup snapshots.
-6. Open your primary instance's settings page at `https://HOSTNAME/setup/settings` and add the backup host's SSH key to the list of authorized SSH keys.
+5. Open your primary instance's settings page at `https://HOSTNAME/setup/settings` and add the backup host's SSH key to the list of authorized SSH keys.
 For more information, see [Accessing the administrative shell (SSH)](/enterprise/{{ currentVersion }}/admin/guides/installation/accessing-the-administrative-shell-ssh/).
-7. Verify SSH connectivity with {% data variables.product.product_location %} with the `ghe-host-check` command.
+6. Verify SSH connectivity with {% data variables.product.product_location %} with the `ghe-host-check` command.
   ```shell
   $ bin/ghe-host-check
   ```
-  6. To create an initial full backup, run the `ghe-backup` command.
+  7. To create an initial full backup, run the `ghe-backup` command.
   ```shell
   $ bin/ghe-backup
   ```